 With increasing global travel comes increasing responsibility for travel buyers of every type.
-These travel professionals all have a duty of care-responsibility to their travelers, and need to ensure safety and well-being for those on the road.
-And they are constantly preparing for the unexpected.
+These travel professionals all have a duty to care for their travelers, and need to ensure safety and well-being for those on the road.
+They are constantly preparing for the unexpected.

-The implementation of travel risk management protocols are on the rise.
-A recent study shows 83 percent of companies already have these protocols in place and of those who do not, 60 percent plan to within the next two years.
+The implementation of travel risk management protocols is also on the rise.
+A recent study shows 83 percent of companies already have these protocols in place; of those that do not, 60 percent plan to within the next two years.